 Don’t put in more than forty hours without overtime.
 It’s against the law!
 Family always first, right?
 Don’t neglect your family!
 Stay connected even during the day via iphone, text, facetime, facebook, snapchat, instagram, and linkedin.
 Then get out of there by five!
 Don’t let the church take advantage of you.
 Protect yourself.
-Choose to cheat ministry!
 Don’t lay your life down for others at work.
 Jesus did that for everyone!
 All that matters is your little world and your little family.

 In case I’m misquoted, please don’t actually do any of the above.
 Instead, if you want to be a valuable staff person: